Angelill0/Angelill0.github.io/about.md

----
-layout: page
-title: About
-permalink: /about/
----

-My name is Angel Alonso-Parrizas and I've been working [angel alonso](http://www.uv.es)
+My name is Angel Alonso-Parrizas and I am a security researcher since 2005.
+During my professional career I have worked in different security roles across different countries, for private corporations, Governs and Universities.
+Among all the differente position in the private sector, I have worked at major telecommunication companies (fortune 500), like [Verizon] (http://www.verizon.com) and [France Telecom] (http://www.orange.es) and in the Financial sector in Switzerland.
+In the public sector, I have worked as a Security Engineer for the regional [Goverment of Valencia - Spain] (http://www.gva.es), as a collaborator teacher at [Escola Tecnica Superior de Enginyeria at University of Valencia] (http://etse.uv.es) and [Escuela Politecnica Superior of Elche at University of Elche] (www.umh.es).

-with a Bachelor's and master's degree in Computer Science, a Bachelor's degree in Telematic Engineering (Telecommunication Engineering) from Escuela Tecnica Superior de Ingenieria at University of Valencia (http://www.uv.es), a Master in Security and Forensic from Dublin City University.
-Also, he is one of the few person in the world who holds the GIAC Security Expert certification GSE and he also holds many other professional Security certifications CISM (#0707754) and CISA (#0863519) from ISACA,CISSP (#101966) from ISC2, and the certifications/certificates from SANS institute GSE (Giac Security Expert) (#48),GCIA (#02671),GCFA (#03428),GCIH (#06081),GCFW (#01476),GSNA (#01863),GSEC (#28423),GREM (#3623),SSP-MPA (#00091), and SSP-CNSA (#00261).
-(SANS Profile)
+I hold a Bachelor's and master's degree in Computer Science, a Bachelor's degree in Telematic Engineering (Telecommunication Engineering) from [Escuela Tecnica Superior de Ingenieria at University of Valencia] (http://www.uv.es), a Master in Security and Forensic from [Dublin City University] (http://www.uv.es).
+I hold  several security  professional Security certifications, including SANS GSE [(Giac Security Expert)] (https://www.giac.org/certification/security-expert-gse), GCIH, GCIA, GREM, GMOB, GPPA, GCFA, GSNA, GSEC, GCTI, ISC2 CISSP, ISACA CISM & CISA.

-During his professional career he has worked in different security roles for private corporations, Governs and Universities.
-Among all the different positions, he has worked as a Security Engineer for the local Government of Valencia (in Spain), the Generalitat Valenciana in the Autoritat de Certificacion de la Comunitat Valencia, ACCV, as a collaborator teacher at Escola Tecnica Superior de Enginyeria (University of Valencia) and Escuela Politecnica Superior of Elche (University of Elche).
-Nowadays he is working as Cyber Threat Researcher in Zurich.

 # Conferences,publications and papers